 Hot Springs of Al-Khoubah

 The natural phenomenon of hot springs is present in multiple areas around Gizan, with Al-Khoubah being the most popular.
 It is considered by the locals to be incredibly therapeutic, and has reportedly helped many people with unfortunate skin problems.
 It’s a great place to visit, even if you don’t wish to experience the water.

 Gizan has a number of dining options for you to choose from, representing cultures from all over the world.

 If you’re looking for somewhere to eat, then here are the places that we would recommend:

 This Malaysian establishment is very popular in Gizan, with both locals and tourists enjoying its many delicious treats.
 It refers to itself as an ‘American bakery’, with a selection of delicious foods on offer.
 Many people enjoy its signature item, a butter-filled, coffee flavoured ‘Rotiboy Bun’ – best eaten when it’s fresh from the oven.

 Type: Middle Eastern

-Located in the Premium Shopping Mall, Figaro Café is the ideal place to go if you’re looking for a quick bite to eat and a coffee.
+Located in the Premium Shopping Mall, Figaro Café is the ideal place to go if you’re looking for a coffee and a quick bite to eat.
 They have a selection of delicious sandwiches, as well as a variety of different pastries, and some of the nicest coffee in Gizan.

 Name: Roma Way